yk519/tc-shear-intensity-weakening/data_processed/README.md

 - `figS3_radial_height_heating_strong_0_20h.csv`

   Radial-height azimuthal-mean diabatic-heating diagnostics for the weak and strong cyclone examples from 0 to 20 h.
 The files include radius, height, diabatic heating, RMW, and three-times-RMW at each analysis time.

-## Notes on raw WRF output

-The full raw WRF output files are not archived in this repository because they are substantially larger than the diagnostics provided here.
-The files in this directory contain processed WRF diagnostics used to evaluate and reproduce the reported manuscript and Supporting Information figures, including the model lifetime table, cropped radial-flow fields, precipitation and diabatic-heating box diagnostics, and radial-height diabatic-heating diagnostics.

-If access to the complete raw WRF output is needed beyond the archived reduced diagnostics, it can be requested from the corresponding author.
-The files can be shared through institutional file transfer or another suitable data-transfer method where feasible.